|Nutritional Guidelines (per serving)|

 In mixing bowl with an electric mixer, cream the butter and sugars until light and fluffy.
 Beat in the eggs, one at a time, beating well after each addition.
 Beat in pumpkin and vanilla.

 Slowly beat the dry ingredients into the batter.
 Continue beating on medium speed until the batter is smooth and well blended.
-Spoon the cake batter into the prepared Bundt pan and bake for 55 to 60 minutes, or until a wooden toothpick or cake tester comes out clean when inserted in center.
+Spoon the cake batter into the prepared Bundt pan and bake for 55 to 60 minutes or until a wooden toothpick or cake tester comes out clean when inserted in the center.

 Cool for 15 minutes in the pan on a rack; invert onto a serving plate to cool completely.
 Glaze with the Maple Pecan Glaze or dust with powdered sugar before serving.